appbaseio/reactivesearch/README.md

 **ReactiveSearch** primarily comes with two actuators: `ResultCard` and `ResultList`.
 ResultCard displays the results in a card interface whereas ResultList displays them in a list.
 Both provide built-in support for pagination and infinite scroll views.

-Besides these, the library also provides low level actuators (ReactiveElement, ReactiveList) to render in a more customized fashion.
+Besides these, the library also provides low level actuators (ReactiveComponent and ReactiveList) to render in a more customized fashion.

 ## 2. Features